-3.3.7 Parameters for Displacement Constraint Problems
+3.3.7 Parameters for Displacement Constraints

 The displacement at a specific location on the design can be constrained using the criterion with "type displacement".
 The location is currently defined using a sideset in the mesh and is specified with respect to a direction.
 The aspect of displacement being measured in the criterion can be specified using the various options below.
-The measure of the displacement can be used in a constraint to constrain what the displacement should be at that location.
-This must be done using "absolute_target" in the constraint rather than "relative_target".
+The measure of the displacement can be used in a constraint to constrain what the displacement should be at that location by using "absolute_target" in the constraint rather than "relative_target".
 Here is an example displacement criterion.
 The various options are described below it.